 I now make $3.7 million/year selling digital printables on Shopify.
 It was a slow and steady climb, but it’s been an amazing ride that has changed my life forever and brought me to 7-figures.
 See all the Shopify store income reports here.
-My hope is that I can inspire you to the possibilities of selling your own products and making a lot of money, while serving others, enabling you to truly live your dream life. <3
+My hope is that I can inspire you to the possibilities of starting to sell products on shopify and making a lot of money, while serving others, enabling you to truly live your dream life. <3

 Maybe you’ve been wanting to start a store, but don’t know where to start or what platform to choose.